fibo/flow-view/gh-pages/index.md

 An array with two entries:

-  0. The key of the source box.
+  0. The key of the source node.
   1. The position of the output.

 ### to

 An array with two entries:

-  0. The key of the target box.
+  0. The key of the target node.
   1. The position of the input.

 ## Pin